toptal/picasso/.changeset/stupid-rice-shop.md

 ### Page.TopBar

-- fix responsivnes when running on react@16
+- fix responsiveness when running on react@16